fdeblasio/pokeemerald-expansion/notes.md

 - Seperate out split routes into two maps for different encounters?
     - 103 east/west
     - 111 pre-/post-desert?
+    - 115 north/south
     - 118 east/west
 - Add sand encounters to Dewford area (using desert sand)
+- Make 114 easier to navigate
+    - Remove big rocks by Lanette
+    - Remove ledge by berries?
 - Finish Safari Zone forest
 - Find other ways to increase amount of encounters while still having 4-5 Pokémon per pool
 - Add new defines (but keep current ones) for overworld sprites that line up with trainers for easier use